browserengineering/book/book/accessibility.md

 Another way that CSS pixels and device pixels can differ is on a high-resolution screen.
 When CSS was first defined, the typical screen had about 96 pixels per inch of screen.
-Since then, various devices (the original iPhone was an early exxample) have screens with much higher pixel density.
+Since then, various devices (the original iPhone was an early example) have screens with much higher pixel density.
 This led to a problem though---web sites displayed on those screens would look tiny if one CSS pixel mapped to one device pixel.
 This was solved with the [`devicePixelRatio`][dpr] concept---each CSS pixel is by default multiplied by the device pixel ratio to arrive at device pixels.
-The original iPhone, for example, had 163 pixels per inch. `163/96 ~= 1.7`, but since a multiplier like 1.7 leads to awkward rounding issues in layout, that device selected a `devicePixelRatio` of
+The original iPhone, for example, had 163 pixels per inch.
+163/96 = 1.7, but since a multiplier like 1.7 leads to awkward rounding issues in layout, that device selected a `devicePixelRatio` of
 2.^[Since then, may different screens with different pixel densities have appeared, and these days it's not uncommon to have a ratio that is not an integer.
-For example, the Pixelbook Go I'm using to write this book has a ratio of 1.25.
-(As you can see, the choice of ratio for a given screen is somewhat arbitrary.)]
+For example, the Pixelbook Go I'm using to write this book has a ratio of 1.25 (but with 166 pixels per inch---As you can see, the choice of ratio for a given screen is somewhat arbitrary).]

 On a device with a `devicePixelRatio` other than 1, `zoom` and `devicePixelRatio` have to be multiplied together in the rendering code.
 In